 Scientists all agree: we have to change how we live so we can take better care of our planet and even possibly reverse the damage we have already done.
 The way we produce and use energy is the biggest reason for pollution on Earth.

-Little Inventors is launching a new free initiative, the Pioneers programme inviting young people aged 8-12 in the North East of England to take part in the Energy Challenge.
+Little Inventors launched a new free initiative, the Pioneers programme, inviting young people aged 8-12 in the North East of England to take part in the Energy Challenge.

-In addition, 15 young people across Tees Valley, Sunderland and Northumberland will have their invention chosen to be made real.
+In addition, 15 young people across Tees Valley, Sunderland and Northumberland had their invention chosen to be made real.

-They will be invited with their teachers to take part in our new Pioneers programme, where they will work with the Little Inventors team, professional makers and designers to turn their invention from idea to reality, to be turned into an awesome exhibition in Tees Valley in summer 2020!
+They were invited with their teachers to take part in our new Pioneers programme, where they worked with the Little Inventors team, professional makers, and designers, to turn their invention from idea to reality, and feature in the awesome exhibition in Tees Valley in the summer of 2020!

 Why we are launching the Pioneers programme